Academic Admissions Requirements

 Each applicant’s application is evaluated individually, and their entire package is considered in the admission decision.
 Most accepted students meet the following minimum criteria.

-- Applicants must include a Goal Statement summarizing their interests and experience in the field of Human-Centered Computing (Recommend 1-2 pages)
+- Applicants must include a Goal Statement summarizing their interests and experience in the field of Human-Centered Computing (1-2 pages recommended).

 - Applicants must submit three letters of recommendation.
-We recommend these be from individuals who know the applicant professionally and can speak about their past professional accomplishments and potential as a graduate student.
+We recommend these are from individuals who know the applicant either professionally or academically and can speak about their past professional accomplishments and potential as a graduate student.

 - The majority of successful applicants have an undergraduate GPA well above 3.2 (on a 4.0 scale).